AmjustGettingStarted/AmjustGettingStarted/README.md

 - Why was the computer cold?
 It left its Windows open.

 - Why do Java developers wear glasses?
 Because they don’t C#

+- I told my computer I needed a break... > It said “You seem stressed.
+Want to install updates now?”